houxmoust/AI-Tree-With-Scriptable-Objects/README.md

 # AI-Tree-With-Scriptable-Objects
-AI Tree designed by scriptable objects(inspiration from UE)
+AI Tree designed by scriptable objects.(inspiration from UE)